 Practical testing of real project items

-The course is open to people with either an ACA, NACE or equivalent current coating inspection certificate or those with at least 12 months experience in a galvanizing plant.
+The course is open to people with either an ACA, AMPP or equivalent current coating inspection certificate or those with at least 12 months experience in a galvanizing plant.
 Courses are held 2-3 times per year in a galvanizing plant to provide real-world experience with inspection.